 The clay is a mix of very fine sand and oil and it packs together quite tightly in its packaging.
 To get the best results you need to break it up into fine pieces before compacting it into the mold.
 A steel rule, a quick chopping action and a little patience is all it takes.

-The simple aluminium ring-mould comes in two parts.
-Place the lower ring with the lip down on a flat surface and pack in the chopped clay.
-Level the surface and it is time to insert the model.
-This model was made in silver and sent to the customer to make sure he was happy with the design and size of the ring.
+The simple aluminium ring-mould comes in two parts and each is prepared individually, before adding the model.
+The model for this ring was made in silver and sent to the customer to make sure he was happy with the design and size of the ring.

 Step 6 - Cut the pouring hole and air vents into the clay.